 3. Invite three new villagers to your island

-You might encounter a random animal NPC while on your trip.
+As long as you have space available on your island, you'll encounter a random animal NPC while on your trip.
 Talk to them and invite them to live on your island.
 You'll need to make at least three different trips and invite each animal separately.

 4. Get Nook's Cranny on your island